albertcmiller1/order_book/README.md

 ## Overview
 ### Book
-This repo simulates an order book using a doubly linked list of unique limit prices, a doubly linked list of orders at each limit price nide, and two hash maps - one of all limits and one of all orders.
+This repo simulates an order book using a doubly linked list of unique limit prices, a doubly linked list of orders at each limit price node, and two hash maps - one of all limits and one of all orders.
 I found some information about how an order book may be designed [here](https://web.archive.org/web/20110219163448/http://howtohft.wordpress.com/2011/02/15/how-to-build-a-fast-limit-order-book/).
 This repo is intended to be used in conjunction with the [paper_trader](https://github.com/albertcmiller1/paper_trader) repository.

 ### Connecting to the book
 The orderbook hosts an api, made with [crow](https://crowcpp.org/master/), which will allow a user to post an order, cancel an order, and check the current status of their order.
 This api will also allow an admin to list or delist a new stock at an 'IPO' price.